 I took way more pictures than I would like to admit because the lighting was subtle inside the restaurant.
 I was hoping to capture the texture and color of this dish made from plants that resembled eggs.
 So many pictures that a couple came over and asked me if I ran a food blog.
 I just smiled and told them no, I was more of a Resorts Gal.

 Anyway, about the rest of this protein bowl.
-The sweet potatoes, carrots, and greens complemented the dish.
+The sweet potatoes, carrots, and greens complimented the dish.
 Underneath was a base of quinoa, which tasted like quinoa.
 While very filling, the grain didn’t seem to add or take away from this entree.

 The plant-based sausage was what you would expect.
 The flavors of sausage come together in this mixture of plant-based protein that forms the texture.
 I have found that these breakfast sausages are usually more on the dry side.